 It was an arduous process that we found unappealing, especially given the commute.
-During our application process, the school canceled its 4-day a week part-time program in favor of only 5 full days a week.
-We found this to be too much for a 2.5 year old.
+Plus, during our application process, the school canceled its 4-day a week part-time program in favor of only 5 full days a week.
+We found all of this to be too much for a 2.5 year old.

-The school seemed like it was being run more like a business first, and a school second with its massive $1 million fund raising banner in the entrance and its decision to go 5 days a week in order to charge their full $31,240 a year in tuition.
+The school seemed like it was being run more like a business first, and a school second.
+They had a massive $1 million fund raising goal banner in the entrance.
+And the decision to go 5 days a week in order to charge their full $31,240 a year in tuition felt off.